Kumar-Jy/Windows-in-NABU-Without-PC/guide/Installation.md

 - Double click on `Android` icon from desktop, to switch in android (from windows) .

-- For booting into Windows (from Android), Download and Open [Woa-Helper](https://github.com/Marius586/WoA-Helper-update/releases/tag/WOA) app and press `QUICK BOOT TO WINDOWS`
+- For booting into Windows (from Android), Download and Open [Woa-Helper](https://github.com/Marius586/WoA-Helper-update/releases/tag/WOA) app, allow root permission and press `QUICK BOOT TO WINDOWS`
 #

 ## Troubleshooting